 In Arizona, sole proprietors have the option to operate their business either under their legal name or under a fictitious business name (DBA).
 For example, Jane Doe could run her catering business simply as “Jane Doe,” or she could file a DBA certificate to operate as “Taste of Tucson Catering.”

-You can choose any name as long as it is not already in use by another business in the state.
-You can check the availability of a business names on the Arizona Corporation Commission’s name database.
+You can choose any name as long as it is not already used by another state business.
+You can check the availability of Arizona business names on the Arizona Corporation Commission’s name database.

 Step 2: File the Trade Name Form (optional)

-In Arizona, a business that wants to operate under a name different from the legal name of the owner or entity often uses a DBA, also known as a Trade Name.
+In Arizona, a business that wants to operate under a name different from the owner’s or entity’s legal name often uses a DBA, also known as a Trade Name.
 This name differs from the legal name of the business.
-The registration of this name, while not mandatory in Arizona, is a common practice as it provides several benefits.
+While not mandatory in Arizona, registering this name is a common practice as it provides several benefits.

 Although businesses in Arizona can choose to use a name without registering it, registering a Trade Name is a widely accepted business practice.
 This action also prevents other businesses from registering the same name, ensuring uniqueness and making it harder for others to use the same name.